andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

   stretch = "stretchH"
 +++

 I've been building AI agents for a while now, and streaming responses to a UI has always been the painful part.
-In previous projects I tried API Gateway streaming, Lambda response streaming, and even AppSync Events to notify the UI after tool calls (with a specific tool that I would tell the agent to use just to send updates to the frontend).
+In previous projects I tried API Gateway streaming, Lambda response streaming, and even AppSync Events via an agent tool call to notify the UI.
 I also looked at adding my own WebSocket API through API Gateway, which requires managing `$connect`, `$disconnect`, and `$default` routes, storing connection IDs in DynamoDB, and posting messages back through `@connections`.
 All of these approaches felt like too much ceremony for what should be simple.

 That's when I found that AgentCore has built-in WebSocket support.
 The browser can just connect directly to the agent.
 No middleman.

-I built WearCast, a weather-based clothing advisor powered by Amazon Bedrock AgentCore, specifically for my talk at AWS Community Day Midwest to demo this pattern.
-It turned out to be actually useful for me when packing for travel, and I have plans to extend it further for myself.
-Let me walk you through how it works.

 ## The problem with the traditional approach

-Most AI chat applications follow this pattern:
+We usually build app applications as we do REST APIs
 ```
 User → REST API → Lambda → AI Service → Lambda → REST API → User
 ```

 Every message makes a round trip through multiple intermediaries.
 The response waits until the entire generation is complete, and then it all comes back at once.
 For a chat interface, this feels sluggish.
 Users stare at a spinner while the model generates hundreds of tokens they could already be reading.

-Even if you add Server-Sent Events or long-polling, you're still stitching together a real-time experience on top of infrastructure that wasn't designed for it.
+Even if you add Server-Sent Events or long-polling, you're still stitching together a real-time experience on top of infrastructure that seemed like overkill.
 I wanted something better.

 ## The architecture